Alec-JS-Fraser/COSC420/README.md

 # COSC420

-Assignment 2 google COlab file that i used to create my code
+Assignment 2 google Colab file that i used to create my code